Exabyte-io/documentation/docs/tutorials/semiconductors/III-Vs-band-gap.md

 # Increasing accuracy with HSE

 Hybrid Screened Exchange is a more computationally expensive model to be used within DFT that more accurately predicts the energy of excited state electrons.
 The screen shots below show how to edit a similar workflow as described above to set us the HSE calculation.
-The INCAR file below for the band gap prediction stage of the calculation is contains the last 4 lines necessary to set up the HSE settings for this calculation:
+The INCAR file below for the band gap prediction stage of the calculation is contains the last 4 lines necessary to set up the HSE settings for this calculation.

 ```
 LWAVE  = .FALSE.